AppleisTasty/Data/README.md

 # Data
 This ia directory that stores learning pieces from data theme.

-Including: Data on the web, data engineering and shstem governance.
+Including: Data on the web, data engineering and system governance.